A new measure of dependence: Integrated $R^2$: Variable Selection: Feature Ordering by Dependence

 Such problems can sometimes be overcome by model-free methods ~\cite{amit1997shape, battiti1994using, breiman1996bagging, breiman2001random, breiman2017classification, candes2018panning, freund1996experiments, hastie2009elements, ho1998random, vergara2014review}.
 These, too, are powerful and widely used techniques, and they perform better than model-based methods if interactions are present.
 On the flip side, their theoretical foundations are usually weaker than those of model-based methods.

+A related yet distinct direction focuses on handling ultra-high-dimensional settings through screening procedures, most notably the Sure Independence Screening (SIS) framework and its variants~\cite{Fan2008SureIndependenceScreening, Li2012DistanceCorrelation, Balasubramanian2013HSICSIS, Zhou2018BKR, Xu2020PCor, Pan2019SureIndependenceScreening}.
+These methods evaluate each covariate’s marginal relationship with the response and use this information to preselect a manageable subset of variables before applying more sophisticated model-based or model-free selection techniques.
+Importantly, the objective of SIS is not to isolate a minimal sufficient set of predictors, but rather to retain—with high probability—the truly relevant variables within a reduced but still relatively large pool.
+Although SIS procedures offer strong scalability and well-established screening guarantees in ultra-high-dimensional regimes, their reliance on marginal associations can limit their effectiveness when relevant and irrelevant variables are correlated or when the underlying signal arises predominantly from joint rather than marginal effects.

 In this section, we propose a new variable selection algorithm for multivariate regression using a forward stepwise algorithm based on $\nu$.
 Our algorithm in nature follows precisely the idea of FOCI~\cite{azadkia2021simple} for multivariate regression.
-We call our method \textit{\underline{F}eature \underline{O}dering by Integrated $\underline{R}^2$ \underline{D}ependence} (FORD).
+We call our method \textit{Feature Ordering by Integrated $R^2$ Dependence} (FORD).